JarTenh/find_your_hat/README.md

 Once you've installed node.js, you should also install `prompt-sync` by giving command `npm install prompt-sync` in your terminal.

+## Note

+I've added a bfs-algorithm to find one of the optimal routes.
+You can view this optimal route after the game!

 Have fun playing!